 It’s no secret that hashtags help to make your content easily discoverable on Instagram.
 If you’re looking to grow your following, you need to use relevant hashtags to the content you’re creating.

-Not to mention that when you tag a brand in posts over time, they’ll see that you’re a dedicate brand.
-But, using their branded hashtags and tagging a brand in your posts will help to further catch the attention of said brand.
+Not to mention that when you tag a brand in posts over time, they’ll see that you’re a dedicated brand.
+Using their branded hashtags and tagging a brand in your posts will help to further catch their attention.
 Brands love working with people who are truly committed to their products!

 Even if you have a couple of thousands of followers on Instagram, brands may not reach out to you at first.
 If you’re looking to work with brands, you have to make sure that your purpose is clear and that you’re looking to work with them.

 Pitching brands directly to let them know that you’re interested in working with them is a great way to get the ball rolling on a project.

 Before you reach out to your dream brand, you should try reaching out to smaller brands that are in the same niche to get some experience under your belt.